MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/artifacts/sprint-229-update.md

 ### Deprecation announcement for NuGet Restore v1 and NuGet Installer v0 pipeline tasks

-For those using the NuGet Restore v1 and NuGet Installer v0 pipeline tasks, it's imperative to transition to the NuGetCommand@2 pipeline task as soon as possible.
-Warnings will be issued in your pipelines soon.
-If no action is taken, starting November 27th, 2023, your builds will fail.
+If you are using the NuGet Restore v1 and NuGet Installer v0 pipeline tasks, promptly transition to the NuGetCommand@2 pipeline task.
+You will begin receiving alerts in your pipelines soon if a transition hasn't been made.
+If no action is taken, starting November 27, 2023, your builds will fail.